AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/1-Trends Autocomplete Blog.md

 Ranking itself is self explanatory.
 One quirk is that we wanted to limit how many results are shown, because as you scroll the quality gets comically worse.
 Especially when you are searching for courses with short names.

-A simple static cutoff number won’t cut it.
+A fixed numerical cutoff doesn't scale well.
 Also autocomplete or searching in search engines like Google tend to narrow the suggestions as your query gets closer to a match.

-It was at this moment that I remembered all of my struggles in AP Stats and CS 3341; one word came to my mind: Standard Deviation.
+It was at this moment that I remembered all of my struggles in AP Stats and CS 3341.
+One word came to my mind: Standard Deviation.

 ```ts_SD_Cutoff
 // calculate cutoff for 1 standard deviation